wir3z/hubitat/owntracks-hubitat/README.md

 	- batteryOptimizations : 0/1, 1 indicates that the OwnTracks app has battery optimizations on which will impact performance
 	- locationPermissions : 0/1, 1 indicates the location permission settings are configured in a way that will impact performance

+# Hubitat Common Driver Configuration
+- Create a HTML FriendsLocation tile
+	- Creates a 'FriendsLocation' HTML attribute that can be added to the dashboards.
+Displays the the all member's current locations in a single map.
+Requires Recorder to be configured.

 # FAQ (Frequently Asked Questions)